Royal Photographic Society

 The Royal Photographic Society of Great Britain, commonly known as the Royal Photographic Society (RPS), is the world's oldest photographic society having been in continuous existence since 1853.
 It was founded in London, England, in 1853 as the Photographic Society of London with the objective of promoting the art and science of photography, and in the same year, received royal patronage from then-Queen Victoria and Prince Albert.

 A change to the society's name to reflect the patronage was, however, not considered expedient at the time.
 In 1874, it was renamed the Photographic Society of Great Britain, and only from 1894 did it become known as the Royal Photographic Society of Great Britain, a title which it continues to use today.
 On 25 June 2019, the Duchess of Cambridge, now Catherine, Princess of Wales, became the Society's Patron, taking over from Queen Elizabeth II who had been patron since 1952.

 A registered charity since 1962, in July 2004, the society was granted a royal charter recognising its eminence in the field of photography as a learned society.
-For most of its history the Society was based at various premises in London; it moved to Bath in 1980 and since 2019 its headquarters has been in Bristol, England.
+For most of its history the Society was based at various premises in London; it moved to Bath in 1980 and since 2019 its headquarters has been in Bristol.
 Membership remains international and open to anyone with an interest in photography.

-In addition to ordinary membership, the Society offers three levels of distinction—Licentiate, Associate and Fellow—which set recognised standards of achievement throughout the world, and can be applied for by both members and non-members, in all aspects of photography and vocational qualifications in the areas of creative industries and imaging science.
+In addition to ordinary membership, the Society offers three levels of distinction: Licentiate, Associate and Fellow.
+These set recognised standards of achievement throughout the world, and can be applied for by both members and non-members, in all aspects of photography and vocational qualifications in the areas of creative industries and imaging science.
 The Society runs a programme of events throughout the United Kingdom and abroad, through local groups and special interest groups.
 The Society acts as a national voice for photographers and for photography more generally, and it represents these interests on a range of governmental and national bodies dealing with matters such as copyright and photographers' rights.